-Emergency Response Training (ERT) courses include Advanced Open Water Diving, Advanced Search-And-Rescue, Basic Fire Fighting, Basic High-Angle Rescue, Counseling, Open Water Diving, Rescue Systems 1, Responding to Emergencies, Sawyer, and Special Response Diver.
+Emergency Response Training (ERT) courses include Advanced Open Water Diving, Search-And-Rescue, Basic Fire Fighting, Basic High-Angle Rescue, Open Water Diving, Rescue Systems 1, Sawyer, Special Response Diver, and Wildland Fire Fighting.
 Read on to find out more.

 Basic Fire Fighting (1 week)

 An introduction to Basic Structural Fire Fighting terms and tactics, enabling the student to perform to International Fire Safety Training Association (I.F.S.T.A.) standards.

 Basic High-Angle Rescue (1 week)

 This course provides a working knowledge of ropes and anchors used in rescue incidents to retrieve victims.
 Skills learned in the class are tested by simulating real-life rescue scenarios.